kuma35/thinking-forth-jp/sphinx/chapter2.rst

 design.

 As we heard in our earlier interviews, finding out about *hardware* constraints often requires writing some test code and trying things out.

 Finding out about the *customer’s* constraints is usually a matter of asking the customer, or of taking written surveys.
 “How fast do you need such-and-such, on a scale of one to ten?”, etc.

 Building a Conceptual Model of the Solution
 -------------------------------------------

 A conceptual model is an imaginary solution to the problem.
 It is a view of how the system *appears* to work.
 It is an answer to all the requirements and constraints.

 .. figure:: img2-047.png
+   :name: img2-047
    :alt: Refining the conceptual model to meet requirements and constraints.

    Refining the conceptual model to meet requirements and constraints.

 ..

 If the requirements definition is for “something to stand on to paint the ceiling,” then a description of the conceptual model is “a device